-It's important that volunteers feel welcomed and valued.
+It is important that volunteers feel welcomed and valued.
 You can do this in many ways.
-Assigning roles to seasoned and emerging leaders can help ensure volunteers have a good experience and your phone bank is successful.
+Assigning roles to seasoned and emerging leaders can help ensure volunteers have an enjoyable experience and your phone bank is successful.
 This is a great leadership development opportunity.
-All of the roles below should be filled, and some people can take on more than one.
+All the roles below should be filled, and some people can take on more than one.

-- Greeter: Welcomes volunteers as they arrive and asks them to sign in - Trainer: Thanks volunteers; explains the phone bank; reviews the vote plan script and ensures that volunteers are comfortable with the script - Coach: Mentors volunteers if they're nervous, have a challenging call, and/or have questions - Data captain: If documenting online, sets up the spreadsheet and ensures volunteers understand how to use it.
-If using paper, collects call sheets with notes; compiles information - Debriefer: At the end of the phone bank, thanks volunteers and debriefs with them about what went well and what was challenging during their calls - Site Coordinator: Ensures all furniture, equipment, materials, food, etc. are set up before event starts
+- Greeter: Welcomes volunteers as they arrive and asks them to sign in. - Trainer: Thanks volunteers; explains the phone bank; reviews the vote plan script and ensures that volunteers are comfortable. - Coach: Mentors volunteers if they are nervous, have a challenging call, and/or have questions. - Data captain: If documenting online, sets up the spreadsheet and ensures volunteers understand how to use it.
+If using paper, collect call sheets with notes, compiles information. - Debriefer: At the end of the phone bank, thank volunteers and debriefs with them about what went well and what was challenging during their calls. - Site Coordinator: Ensures all furniture, equipment, materials, food, etc. are set up before the event starts, or organizes a virtual space like Zoom in which to hold the event.